nodejs/package-maintenance/docs/drafts/PACKAGE-SUPPORT.md

 ### Support `contact`

-The contact field is a JSON that show to users all the possible channels to contact the maintainer that could be:
+The contact field is an object that shows to users all possible channels to contact maintainer(s):

 - `security`: a contact for security issues
 - `paid-channel`: a direct contact for paid support

-Each field is a JSON with more information like an external URL, an email or a project file.
+Each field is an object with more information like an external URL, an email, or a project file.

 ```json
 "contact": {